 Only give two at a time.
 This will prevent the gecko from being overpowered.

-Pick them up using tweezers by the legs.
+Pick them up using tweezers by the legs (we recommend these bamboo tweezers).
 This can disable the legs so they cannot jump around and harm your leopard gecko but still move a bit, so your Leo gets the hunting experience.

 Monitor your gecko while they eat and remove any uneaten crickets at the end.